Bay of Plenty man Tewi Savage jailed for life for murdering daughter Arnica, aged 2

 Moses cried, and Savage remained unemotional, as Crown prosecutor Anna Pollett read out extracts of victim impact statements.

-Moses' statement said "Every morning when I wake up ...
+Moses' statement said "Every morning when I wake up...
 I don't want to be here" and wondered when she would get peace.

-She said she drank and smoked a lot to numb her pain, and two to three days a week should found it difficult to get out of bed.
+She said she drank and smoked a lot to numb her pain, and two to three days a week she found it difficult to get out of bed.

 Moses spoke lovingly of her daughter and the joy she brought to the family, Pollett said.